chrismeistre/DefenderExclusions/README.md

 Adding Invoke-DumpDefenderConfig.ps1.

-Not created by me, but unfortunately don't know the creator to give credit.
+Found the creator of this file: https://github.com/BlackSnufkin/Invoke-DumpMDEConfig